 "Recruitment in general is difficult (not just for microchip engineers - PV).
 Because around the 50 high-quality engineers mentioned above, there will be at least 50 people serving.
 Designing and manufacturing chips is only a part.
 Once the chip is available, it must be tested to put the product into practical use, so currently we have a team of more than 100 engineers working on semiconductor chips," said Mr. Cuong.

 Mr. Cuong also said: "Of the 50 high-quality engineers, 10 are from abroad (many of whom used to work in large companies).
 They work in stages that require very high qualifications.
-As for the engineers recruited domestically, they work in jobs that require lower qualifications.
+As for the engineers recruited domestically, they work in jobs with lower requirements.
 Some of them have started at the module mastering level.
 For engineers trained in Vietnam to be able to do this, it requires a long process.
 Hopefully, in the near future, we will be able to train people who can participate more deeply and fully in the design stages of digital chips and high-frequency chips."

-In terms of professional structure, about 10% of engineers participate in chip system architecture design, 30% of engineers participate in front-end design, 40% of engineers participate in verification, and 20% of engineers participate in back-end design.
+In terms of professional structure, about 10% of engineers participate in chip system architecture design, 30% of engineers participate in front-end design, 40% of engineers participate in verification and 20% of engineers participate in back-end design.
 "This is a very challenging goal," said Mr. Cuong.

 Source link